katesroad/CS-Fundamentals/docs/Software Development Lifecycle Specialization/Software Development Processes and Methodologies/SoftwareArchitecture.md

     - Software architecture is "the structure of the components of a program/system, their interrelationships, and principles and guidelines governing their design and evolution overtime - Garlan & Perry
     - The software architecture of a program/computing system is the structore or structires of the system, which ...
     - _Software architecture is primarily concerned with **partitioning** large systems into smaller ones that can be created separately, that individually have business value, and that can be straightforwardly integrated with one another and with existing systems_.
 (Michale Whallen, diMinnesota Software Engineering Center)
+  - why should we care?
+    - good things are well-archictured
+    - good architecture is hard
+    - mistakes ( the influence is at a large scale level, again, good construction can't save bad architecture)
+  - Software architecture mainly about decomposing the system into components (in school thought, they talk about **Enterprize level software** architecture)
+    - Each component must have individual business value. (funding)
+    - helps organize workforce and resources
+    - allows for parallelization
+    - helps define the build vs buy questioning and getting funding